How to Enable Application Performance Monitoring¶

 .
 Edit the logging.conf

-file and fill in the storage path of your application's service logs in logfiles
+file, fill in the storage path of your application's service logs in logfiles

-and the log source name in source
+, and fill in the log source name in source

-## Navigate to the log directory
+## Enter the log directory

 cd /usr/local/datakit/conf.d/log/